marcbouchenoire/use-referee/README.md

 import { usePrevious } from "use-referee"
 ```

-Pass it a variable and get its previous value.
+Pass it a variable and get its previous value in return.

 ```tsx
 const [state, setState] = useState(false)